bustoutsolutions/siesta/guide/faq/index.md

 Configure them in the underlying networking library you are using with Siesta.

-From the time that it has constructed a request until the time it has a complete response, Siesta delegates its networking layer you specify.
+From the time that it has constructed a request until the time it has a complete response, Siesta delegates all of its networking to the provider you specify.
 That is were all these options get configured.
 See the `networking:` parameter of [`Service.init(...)`](http://bustoutsolutions.github.io/siesta/api/Classes/Service.html#/s:FC6Siesta7ServicecFMS0_FT4baseGSqSS_22useDefaultTransformersSb10networkingPS_29NetworkingProviderConvertible__S0_).

+#### Why doesn’t Siesta provide a typesafe `Resource<T>`?

+One big future wish for Siesta is more static type safety when using custom transformers that map specific routes to specific model classes.
+Unfortunately, limitations of Swift’s generic type system prevent the seemingly obvious solution of a genericized `Resource<T>` from being workable in practice.

+The missing feature is support for generalized existential types.
+There has been extensive discussion of this on [swift-evolution](https://github.com/apple/swift-evolution) ([here](http://thread.gmane.org/gmane.comp.lang.swift.evolution/17418/focus=18810), for example), but the problem proved [too large to solve in time for Swift 3](http://thread.gmane.org/gmane.comp.lang.swift.evolution/17276).
+That means we won’t be getting `Resource<T>` until at least Swift 4.

+In the meantime, [`typedContent(…)`](https://bustoutsolutions.github.io/siesta/api/Protocols/TypedContentAccessors.html#/s:FE6SiestaPS_21TypedContentAccessors12typedContenturFT6ifNoneKT_qd___qd__) and friends get the job done.

 ## Contact